nerdstrike/npg_longue_vue/README.md

 The resulting built application can be found in /dist, along with a /node_modules folder for the dependencies.
 You can then `open dist/index.html` and away it goes

+`npm start` will bring the server up in development mode without the need for a web container.

 ## Configuration

 The LR QC application needs to know where its web services are hosted, as well as the authentication service that will authorise use of endpoints.